What is cryptorchidism?

 One of the major risks accompanying untreated undescended testicles is that testicular cancer may not be detected until it is quite advanced, due to the difficulty of self-examining a testicle if it is not palpable.
-(See FAQs)
+(For more information on how to check for testicular cancer, see FAQs)

 Men with a history of cryptorchidism may have lower sperm counts, sperm of poorer quality and lower fertility than men with normally-descended testes.
 The degree to which men are affected, depends on whether one or both testes were undescended and how long they were undescended before being corrected.

 While men with unilateral corrected undescended testicles are generally less fertile than men with bilateral normally-descended testes, they have the same rate of paternity, which means that they are equally likely to father children.
 However, men with a history of bilateral corrected undescended testes have lower fertility and paternity rates than their counterparts with unilateral undescended or bilaterally descended testicles.
 Men with uncorrected unilateral or bilateral undescended testes are highest at risk of being infertile.

 Treating the undescended testis at an early age is intended to avoid the risk of low fertility by ensuring that the testis is moved to its optimal environment as early as possible.
 Testes that remain inside the body are at risk of heat stress, which negatively affects the development of sperm and may cause low sperm count, low sperm quality or low semen quality.